philjord/ElderScrollsExplorer/README.md

-it does not yet have complete support for
+It does not yet have complete support for

 -Shaders